 Most distance courses, except for the introductory course, require knowledge of, and skills in, working with GIS and/or digital image processing of remotely sensed data.

 Candidates are asked to provide proof of identity during the registration process.

 Since the computer is used for both the practical exercises and the communication via the internet you are expected to have a computer capable of running ILWIS (standard PC or laptop is OK) and an internet connection.
 The course is made for the Open Source GIS software ILWIS (Integrated Land and Water Information Systems.
 The Open Source software is free and will be supplied on a DVD, together with the data sets and training materials.
 You will also work with Blackboard (educational software) and with Microsoft Office (Word and Excel).

 What more there is to know?

-This Distance course is based on a module of one of ITC's degree courses and successful completion will lead to exemption for that module in the degree course.
+This distance course is based on a module of one of ITC's degree courses.
+Successful completion will lead to exemption for that module in the degree course.

 The course is developed by a group of people.
 Coordination is by Dr. C.J.
 (Cees) van Westen, Director United Nations University-ITC Centre for Spatial Analysis and Disaster Risk Management (UNU-ITC DRM).